Hiccup246/jameswatt-v1/README.md

 <br>

 # ⛰️ Future Improvements
+- Update all components to have two word names
 - Update blog template to use BEM CSS structure
 - Consider the google lighthouse report color contrast issues and think about potential theme changes to correct this
 - Analyse the programming history component and think about ways to eliminate component Ref usage in favor of state or functional components